What is Text Case? A Developer's Guide to Naming Conventions

 Programming Naming Conventions

-Programming naming conventions solve a core problem: how do you represent multi-word names without spaces?
-Different languages and communities evolved different approaches, each with its own character and personality:
+Programming naming conventions answer one question: how do you represent multi-word names without spaces?

 The phrase "get user profile" becomes: